-Try these quick and fun ideas from the Kids Activities Blog, and adapt them to your particular family size and style.
+Try these quick and fun ideas from this free guide: Mindfulness Arts, Crafts & Games guide, and adapt them to your particular family size and style.

 Blowing pinwheels.
 Use the same tactics from blowing bubbles to encourage mindful attention on the pinwheels.

 Playing with balloons.
-Tell your kids that the aim of this game is to keep the balloon off the ground, but have them move slowly and gently.
+Tell your kids that this game aims to keep the balloon off the ground, but have them move slowly and gently.
 Tell them to pretend the balloon is very fragile.

 Texture bag.
 Place several small, interestingly shaped or textured objects in a bag, and have each child reach in to touch an object, one at a time, and describe what they are touching.
 Make sure they don’t take the object out of the bag, using only their sense of touch to explore the object.

 Blindfolded taste tests.
 Use a blindfold for each child and have them experience eating a small food, like a raisin or a cranberry, as if it was their first time eating it.